Chrome's incognito mode doesn't mean what you think it means

 What is that exactly?
 Private browsing is often no different to regular browsing.
 Very little data collection from third-parties is actually altered between regular browsing and private browsing tabs.
 Websites can still collect your data and movements between websites using trackers and cookies, all that private browsing mode offers is a way of eradicating trace of that session from your local machine, and prevent those cookies from being carried over into another session.

-So there's not really much point in incognito mode, it would seem.
+So there's not really much point in incognito mode.
 It's merely a tool to keep your dirty laundry away from the prying eyes of those closest to you, and they probably know what you're up to anyways.

 As for the lawsuit, Boies Schiller Flexner represents three individuals in the US, and says that they represent a growing number of concerns regarding online privacy and how data is tracked and used.